About Dental Crowns Overview

-It is unfortunate, given all the restorative and cosmetic dentistry procedures that are available to dental patients today, that some still continue to live with teeth that are damaged or a smile that does not make them happy.
+With all the restorative and cosmetic dentistry procedures available today, you no longer have to live with damaged teeth or a smile that does not make you happy.
 One option that can give you back your appearance, and also your ability to bite and chew, is dental crowns.
 Do you live in Crystal Lake, Huntley, or the surrounding areas?
 Call Dr. Christopher Pottorff and his team to schedule your consultation to find out if you are a candidate for crowns and to learn about the benefits of dental crowns.

 Crowns or Caps?